Our Science – Greiner Website

 John W. Greiner, Ph.D.

-The Cytokine Group studies the interactions of cytokines on the different arms of the immune system to optimize antitumor responses to recombinant vaccines and monoclonal antibody therapy.
-We are working to define novel strategies for the delivery and use of cytokines as biologic adjuvants and immunotherapeutics.
+The Cytokine Group studies the interactions of cytokines and T cell checkpoint inhibitors on the different arms of the immune system to optimize antitumor responses to recombinant vaccines and monoclonal antibody therapy.
+We are working to define novel strategies for the delivery and use of cytokines and T cell checkpoint inhibitors as biologic adjuvants and immunotherapeutics.
 Additionally, we are involved in the development of new animal models for the analysis of new vaccines and vaccine strategies.

 For a complete list of publications from the Cytokine Group, see 'Links'.

 This page was last updated on 6/25/2014.